How do you know when all the mice are gone from your home?

 If you see lots of mice droppings, then you still have a mouse infestation… time for some DIY pest control!

-When you notice the lack of freshly chewed items, it can be a sign that all the mice have left your house.
+When you notice the lack of freshly chewed items, it is a sign that all the mice have left your house.

-To do this effectively, you will need to go through your house and clean up any evidence of mouse urine, and droppings.
+To clear up the odor associated with mice infestation, you will need to go through your house and clean up any evidence of mouse urine, and droppings.

 Once you have completed this, you should be: